WalkmanFM/MacFanBPC/README.md

 # MacFanBPC
-A MacBook Pro and Mac Pro temperature monitor and fan controller
+A MacBook Pro and Mac Pro temperature monitor and fan controller.
+# Admin privileges are required for this application.
+To execute, double click on Ej and type your password or execute from terminal with su privileges.